MISSION STATEMENT

 In the infant department it is important that the children learn their number bonds and their times tables.
 These can be done through songs, on car journeys, counting lampposts, through cooking, through shopping etc. As the children move into the juniors it is important that by Year 4 they know all their times tables and these are just learnt through practice.

-Apart from this, children will be given on line homework (My Maths / Rock Star – times tables) every week by their class teachers which extends or reinforces learning in class.
+Apart from this, children will be given on line homework (My Maths / Rock Stars – times tables) every week by their class teachers which extends or reinforces learning in class.
 My Maths has the option for parents and children to watch demonstrations of how to do the concept.

 Other information